Adventures in Machine Learning

 In this syntax, we can specify the columns we want to retrieve in the SELECT statement, followed by a list of tables separated by commas.

 We then use the WHERE clause to specify the joining condition, where we use the common column in both tables.
-Method 2: Using UNION / UNION ALL

 Now let’s consider the syntax for Method 2.

-Suppose we have two tables, `table1` and `table2`, with different structures.
+Suppose we have two tables, table1 and table2, with different structures.
 We can use the following syntax to join the tables:

 SELECT matching columns